nzs2401/NatashaSieh/README.md

 # NatashaSieh
-These are projects that I have worked on!!!
+These are some projects that I have worked on!!!

 ___________________________________________________________________________________________________________
 Robotics 1